Poetry Et cetera

 bullet

-Deborah Young is the first and only writer to honor human beings sold into slavery at the Natchez, Mississippi historical site, the Forks of the Road with visual poetry, poem, stage play and screenplay.
+Deborah Young is the first and only poet, writer to honor human beings sold into slavery at the Natchez, Mississippi historical site, the Forks of the Road with visual poetry, poem, stage play and screenplay.

 bullet